 The children of two premature mothers were raised at the Neonatal Center.

 Women who have had multiple cesarean sections are at increased risk of placenta previa, placenta accreta, and uterine rupture.
-These complications can cause bleeding, hemorrhagic shock, and in many cases require emergency hysterectomy.
+These complications cause bleeding, hemorrhagic shock, and in many cases require emergency hysterectomy.

 Dr. Lua recommends that women who have had a cesarean section should use contraception for at least one year.
 You should consult your doctor for advice and guidance on appropriate contraception.

 Doctors recommend a gap of two years between two cesarean sections.
-This is a reasonable amount of time for the uterine incision from the previous cesarean section to heal and for the mother's health to be ensured in the next pregnancy.
+This is a reasonable amount of time for the uterine scar from the previous cesarean section to heal and for the mother's health to be ensured in the next pregnancy.

 Doctors recommend that women who have had two cesarean sections should not get pregnant again because of the high risk.
-In case of unplanned pregnancy or early pregnancy after a cesarean section, the pregnant woman needs to be closely monitored to avoid complications, including surgical wound rupture, uterine rupture, etc.
+In case of unplanned pregnancy or early pregnancy after cesarean section, the pregnant woman needs to be closely monitored to avoid complications, including surgical wound rupture, uterine rupture, etc.

 Le Trang